 - Require criminal background checks for gun sales.
 Background checks are the only systematic way to stop felons, domestic abusers, and other dangerous people from buying firearms.
 Current federal law only requires background checks for gun sales at licensed dealers.
 In the US, an estimated 1 in 5 gun transfers take place without going through a licensed dealer, including online and at gun shows.
 NCJW supports legislation that requires a criminal background check for all commercial gun sales including those at gun shows, over the internet, or in classified ads.
-Recent polling shows more than 90% of the public, and three-quarters of National Rifle Association (NRA) members, are in favor of background checks. - Ban assault weapons and high-capacity magazines.
+Recent polling shows 97% of the public, and three-quarters of National Rifle Association (NRA) members, are in favor of background checks. - Ban assault weapons and high-capacity magazines.
 Military-style assault weapons and high-capacity ammunition magazines are designed to kill large numbers of people quickly, and have no legitimate use in civilian hands.
 Today, even people with criminal records can and do buy assault weapons from unlicensed private sellers who don't conduct background checks.
 An assault weapons ban would ban the import, sale, manufacture, transfer, or possession of a semi-automatic assault weapon and high-capacity ammunition feeding devices. - Make gun trafficking a federal crime.
 Every year, tens of thousands of guns find their way into the hands of criminals through illegal trafficking channels.
 However, there is no clear and effective statute that makes gun trafficking a federal crime.
 Prosecutors who want to combat traffickers are forced to rely on a weak law that prohibits "engaging in the business of selling guns without a federal license," which carries the same punishment as trafficking chicken or livestock.
 This law simply isn't strong enough to close trafficking networks and keep illegal guns off our streets.
-Federal legislation must provide law enforcement with the tools they need to investigate and prosecute straw purchasers, gun traffickers, and their entire criminal networks.
+Federal legislation should give law enforcement the tools they must have to investigate and prosecute straw purchasers, gun traffickers, and their entire criminal networks.

-- Eliminate loopholes that allow convicted stalkers and domestic abusers access to guns.
+• Eliminate loopholes that allow convicted stalkers and domestic abusers access to guns.
 Existing loopholes in federal law leave guns in the hands of dangerous domestic abusers and stalkers, often with deadly results.
-Though federal law generally prohibits gun possession by domestic abusers, this prohibition typically does not apply when the survivor is a dating partner as opposed to a spouse.
+Though federal law generally prohibits gun possession by domestic abusers, this prohibition typically does not apply when the victim is a dating partner as opposed to a spouse.
 And, though current law prohibits stalkers who are convicted of felony offenses from gun possession, it does not prohibit those convicted of misdemeanor stalking offenses.
-So, stalkers can buy and possess guns, and domestic abusers can have guns, simply because they are not married to their victims. - Ensure the Centers for Disease Control and Prevention (CDC) is funded to research the issue of gun violence.
-Since 1996, the NRA has successfully prevented the CDC from using funds made available for injury prevention and control to "advocate or promote gun control," while Congress also reduced its budget by the same amount spent on gun violence research the previous year.
-This has hamstrung the CDC's ability to research gun violence in America for the last twenty years.
+So, stalkers can buy and possess guns, and domestic abusers can have guns, simply because they are not married to their victims.